 October is Down Syndrome Awareness Month.
 As you may know, T.S.
-Poetry Press recently published a new memoir: Sun Shine Down—called a “jewel [that] rises to the top” of the category of Down syndrome memoirs.
+Poetry Press has published a memoir: Sun Shine Down—called a “jewel [that] rises to the top” of the category of Down syndrome memoirs.
 Yes, we have an interest in bringing beauty to light, regarding this life reality.

 See more of Michael’s Art on his Facebook page.
 And maybe whisper some of his favorite poetry to yourself during a quiet moment: